bvbohnen/X3_Customizer/Documentation.md

  * 3.7
    - Added LU support for Disable_Combat_Music.
    - Swapped _Benchmark_Gate_Traversal_Time to Remove_Complex_Related_Sector_Switch_Delay to make it available for general use, though it is still experimental.
+ * 3.8
+   - Added support for generating a catalog file collecting all non-script changes.
+   - Add_Life_Support now edits various scripts that use special checks for ships with built-in life support (normally TPs only), to support the modified ship classes.
+   - Add_Ship_Variants now edits the Bounce mod's wall file, if found, to include entries for the new ships which share a model with an existing ship present in the bounce file.